MapRock/TimeMolecules/tutorials/install_python_virtual_env.md

 1. **Preconfigured Time Molecules Demo VM**
    Recommended for most readers.
 The VM should already contain SQL Server, SSMS, the restored `TimeSolution` database, Python 3.12, Visual Studio Code, the Python virtual environment, requirements, Qdrant data, and the demo app.

-2. **Manual VM rebuild**
+2. **Manual VM Build**
-   Use this if you are rebuilding the demo VM, testing the install from scratch, or setting up Time Molecules on your own Windows machine.
+   Use this if you are building the demo VM, testing the install from scratch, or setting up Time Molecules on your own Windows machine.

 ---